 What Makes a CV Screening Criterion Fair?

 Fair CV screening criteria are role-related, evidence-based, consistent, and reviewable.
-Learn how to avoid vague or biased requirements before screening candidates.
+Learn how to avoid vague requirements before screening candidates.

 A fair CV screening criterion is role-related, evidence-based, consistent, and reviewable.